abesford/seizzmic-site-0c00b/src/pages/index.md

     actions: []
     image: images/2021.png
   - section_id: we-help-you
+    title: >-
-    title: Lead your organisation through digital change.
-We help you make it happen.
+      Lead your organisation through digital change.
+Be successful in the digital era.
     content: "Our goal is to help get you ready for the future - in a way that your customers and colleagues will really notice.
 We're experts in business change.
 We'll help you plot out your digital journey, and support you to get there -\_modernising complex technology estates, making better use of data, and staying cyber-secure.\n"
     image_alt: lorem-ipsum
     background: white